Taxidermist

 clay.

-mounts may need re-colouring of any 'flesh' areas and a good
+need re-colouring of any 'flesh' areas and a good colour vision

-often set within 'natural habit' displays, which usually consist
+'natural habit' displays, which usually consist of woodland debris

-of woodland debris being collected and dried, preserved or modelled
+being collected and dried, preserved or modelled for use.
+Artificial

-for use.
-Artificial items such as rocks, tree trunks etc are
+items such as rocks, tree trunks etc are also constructed using

 Taxidermists usually spend their entire day in the workshop.